The problem: Slow or poorly structured interview processes can cause employers to lose strong candidates and make hiring decisions less consistent.

 Consider video interviews

-Often, you'll end up with a long list of suitable candidates but may not have time to meet them all.
+Often, you'll end up with an extensive list of suitable candidates but may not have time to meet them all.
 Travel time can also be a barrier.
 A phone or video interview can help narrow down your options.

 Prepare the right interview questions